mattbierner/neith/README.md

     import 'nu::stream' stream
 in {

-/// Definite a new zipper type for json type objects. var objZipper = tree.treeZipper @ (
+/// Define a new zipper type for json type objects. var objZipper = tree.treeZipper @ (
     Object.keys \> stream.from,
     (.)